Mission 03 · Stage 1

 • C. pinMode only

 Q2.
-Why turn the other lights OFF before turning one ON?
+Why do we turn the other lights OFF before turning one ON?

-• A. Only one color should show at a time
+• A. So only one color shows at a time

 • B. To save pin numbers